pranabekka/pranabekka.github.io/content/drafts/borrow-infer.md

 +++
-title = "Borrow inferring"
+title = "Borrow inferrer"
 ## remember to change date on publishing
 date = 2026-01-20 11:01:53 # draft date
 updated = 2026-01-20 11:01:53
 +++

-A high-level language idea with mutation thout annotations xor bugs.
+Mutation thout annotations xor bugs.

 The key part of Rust is sharing xor mutating, where "xor" means "either but not both",